List of Downton Abbey characters: Mr Carson

-For a brief time before entering into household service, Mr Carson was a music hall performer in the vaudeville duo the "Cheerful Charlies" alongside former friend Charlie Grigg.
-When this secret becomes known in Downton, Carson offers his resignation to Lord Grantham.
+For a brief time before entering into household service, Mr Carson was a music hall performer in the vaudeville duo the "Cheerful Charlies" alongside former friend Charlie Grigg (played by Nickie Henson).
+Grigg, now on run from the police, obtained temporary shelter at Downton by blackmailing Carson into revealing his past to his employers.
+When this secret becomes known in Downton, a heavily ashamed Carson offers his resignation to Lord Grantham on the spot.
 Amused instead of scandalised at the revelation, Grantham gently declines Carson's offer, ending the matter as a non-issue.